IES-Rafael-Alberti/gameoff2023/docs/_posts/2023-11-14-first-devlog.md

 ## Tools

-For our dev we are using Unity for designing and programming the game and Blender for modelling characters.
-On the production size, we use GitHub projects for asigning tasks and GitHub pages for advertising matters.
+For the dev we are using Unity for designing and programming the game and Blender for modelling characters.
+On the production size, we use GitHub projects for asigning tasks.
+GitHub pages give us this place to share our advances with you.
 Our communication tools are Discord and Telegram.

 ## First steps